VincentRevel/IMDb-review-sentiment-summarization/README.md

 ### Current Progress

-- Working on improving summarization task fine tuning result.
+- Working on deploying functional pipeline for this project.
 - Continuous testing and refinement ongoing.

 ### Future Plans

-- Enhance summarization algorithm for more accurate results.
 - Developing dashboards.
 - Automation.